 In 2007, Aaron moved to Husch Blackwell LLP where he focused on complex, multi-million dollar business transactions involving commercial finance and continued to assist the appellate practice group with appellate briefs.
 In 2010, Aaron began teaching legal research and writing at his alma mater and served as Assistant Clinical Professor of Law through 2014.
 While a professor, Aaron taught students to draft documents that would be used in preparation for trial and on arguing before both appellate and trial courts.
 Aaron also presented at multiple legal writing conferences across the United States on topics such as the use of public policy to strengthen legal writing and analysis in appellate briefs.

-Aaron spends much time serving the community and has actively served people through the following organizations: the United Methodist Church of the Resurrection (2004-present); Board of Directors, 2007-2010 and 2014-present); Della Lamb Community Services and Della Lamb Elementary Charter School (Board of Directors, 2007-2010 and Chair, Marketing Committee); Aaron was also selected as a member of The Missouri Bar’s 2007-2008 Leadership Academy, served on the Young Lawyers Section Board of Directors of the Kansas City Metropolitan Bar Association (KCMBA) from 2008-2010, and as Vice-Chair of the KCMBA Tort Law Committee from 2015-present, and is a member of Missouri Association of Trial Attorneys (MATA), Missouri’s preeminent plaintiffs’ bar association.
+Aaron spends much time serving the community at the United Methodist Church of the Resurrection.
+He served on the Board of Directors of Della Lamb Community Services and Della Lamb Elementary Charter School Board of Directors and chaired the Marketing Committee from 2007-2010.
+Aaron was also selected as a member of The Missouri Bar’s 2007-2008 Leadership Academy, and he served on the Young Lawyers Section Board of Directors of the Kansas City Metropolitan Bar Association (KCMBA) from 2008-2010.

+Aaron often receives recognition for his accomplishments on behalf of his clients.
 In 2015 and 2016, Aaron was named a Rising Star in Missouri and Kansas by Super Lawyers, a rating service of outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
-He was also named Best of the Bar in 2015 and 2016 by The Kansas City Business Journal.
+He has since been named a Super Lawyer every year, most recently in 2020.
+Aaron was also named Best of the Bar in 2015 and 2016 by The Kansas City Business Journal.

 Areas of Practice